aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

 Previously, whenever we needed DynamoDB Streams to send messages to Step Functions based on changes made to your DynamoDB table, we had to implement a Lambda function in between DynamoDB and Step Functions because DynamoDB streams only supported Lambda as its destination.

-But at re:invent 2022, AWS launched a new feature for AWS EventBridge known as EventBridge Pipes.
+But at re:Invent 2022, AWS launched a new feature for Amazon EventBridge known as EventBridge Pipes.

 Now, we can directly integrate DynamoDB streams with AWS Step Functions without the need for having an additional Lambda function.